Metrix Vibration Monitoring Methodology

 150 Megawatt Combined Cycle Gas Fired Power Plant Example

-• In order for the plant to operate the critical equipment has to operate.
-For example the Gas Turbine, the Steam Turbine, their associated generators, the Feed Pump, the condensate pumps, the cooling system, etc. all have to be in working order before operations can commence.
+In order for this power plant to operate, the critical equipment must be in good condition.
+For example, the Gas Turbine, the Steam Turbine, their associated generators, the Feed Pump, the condensate pumps, the cooling system, etc. all have to be in working order before operations can commence.

-Note: Components within the combined cycle plant may be redundant or if unavailable may reduce plant capacity, like the condensate pumps, cooling water pumps, cooling tower fans, etc., so they have less of a financial impact on the plant.
-For example let’s assume that if a cooling tower fan is out of commission that the plant capacity is reduced by 5%.
+Note: Components within the combined cycle plant may be redundant or, if unavailable, may reduce plant capacity.
+This applies to the condensate pumps, cooling water pumps, cooling tower fans, etc., meaning they have less of a financial impact on the plant.
+For example, let’s assume that if a cooling tower fan is out of commission, the plant capacity is reduced by 5%.
 That would mean that the Customer Value is 5% of the values calculated above or $8,100 per day ($162,000/day x 5% = $8,100).

 Small Natural Gas Pipeline Reciprocating Compressor Station Example

-Note: If the pipeline capacity is 10 times larger (not uncommon for larger pipelines), the Lost Opportunity Cost is 10 times higher.
+Note: If the pipeline capacity is 10 times larger (which is not uncommon for larger pipelines), the Lost Opportunity Cost is 10 times higher.

-For example, only our solution can help you fix a phase trigger when the machine is operating!
+For example, only our solution can help you fix a phase trigger when the machine is operating.
 There is no other comparable solution available today that can help you fix this problem when the machine is running.
-Any other solution would likely require you to have an unscheduled downtime, or extend your downtime on startup.
+Any other methodology would likely require you to have an unscheduled downtime or extend your downtime on startup.

-We can reduce your spare parts inventory by our unparalleled 5 day lead times so that you can complete your system installation on time without loss of production.
+We can reduce your spare parts inventory by our unparalleled five-day lead times so that you can complete your system installation on time without loss of production.
 Take advantage of our SIL and Hazardous Area Ratings.
 Reach out to us, we look forward to serving you.